 Hello, I’m Michelle, and the name Black Swann is personal.

 My surname is Swann, and growing up in a difficult environment I often felt like the black sheep of the family.
-I learned early on how to adapt, accommodate, and survive, and It took me years to realise that being different wasn’t my flaw, it was my strength.
+I learned early how to adapt, accommodate, and survive.
+It took me many years to realise that being different was never my flaw; it was the very thing that would shape my path.

 Three books almost ready to be published;